pschool-in/curriculum/content/grammar/new-topics/adjective-4.md

 2. Oh dear"darling", "pretty", "good, "nice" mother, said the fifth.

-In these sentences words like "darling", "good", "pretty", "nice" express the qualities of a mother.
+In these sentences, words like "darling", "good", "pretty", "nice" express the qualities of a mother.

-It can be noticed by looking at the above two sentences that, more number of adjectives are used to describe the qualities of a mother.
+It can be noticed by looking at the above two sentences that, more adjectives are used to describe the qualities of a mother.

-In such cases we need to know how to arrange these adjectives in order.
+In such cases, we need to know how to arrange these adjectives in order.

 Given below is the order of adjectives:

 1. number
 2. opinion
-3. appearance (size,shape)
+3. appearance (size, shape)
 4. age
 5. condition
 6. color